tahaarshad/CCNA-Prep/Network-Management.md

 The network administrator uses show cdp neighbors detail to discover the IP address for S1

+- R1(config)# cdp timer seconds
+- R1(config)# cdp holdtime seconds

 ## Link Layer Discovery Protocol
 Same as CDP but vendor-neutral
+LLDP messages are periodically sent to multicast MAC address 0180.C200.000E.

+LLDP messages are sent once every 30 seconds.
+By default, the LLDP holdtime is 120 seconds.
+LLDP has an additional timer called the ‘reinitialization delay’.
+If LLDP is enabled (globally or on an interface), this timer will delay the actual initialization of LLDP.
+2 seconds by default.

 ### Configure and Verify
 - lldp run
 - no lldp run
+- lldp timer seconds
+- lldp holdtime seconds
+- lldp reinit seconds

 Specific interface
 - int g0/0